Danny-de-bree/fabriccli/README.md

 - Create new workspaces
 - List existing workspaces
 - Provision identities for workspaces (is done when when creating new workspaces)
-- Assign capacity to workspaces
+- Assign capacity to workspaces (is done when when creating new workspaces)
 - Create Lakehouses
 - List Lakehouses
 - Create Warehoues (gives a error, but works)